 Save These soft and tender cookies bring the classic flavors of strawberry shortcake into a portable, easy-to-make treat.
 By using creamy cottage cheese, the dough remains incredibly moist while bursting with the sweetness of fresh, juicy strawberries in every bite.

-Perfect for a summer afternoon or a cozy brunch, these cookies offer a unique twist on traditional baking.
+Save Perfect for a summer afternoon or a cozy brunch, these cookies offer a unique twist on traditional baking.
 The combination of pure vanilla and fresh berries creates a light, refreshing flavor profile that appeals to everyone looking for a nostalgic yet fresh dessert.

 Ingredients